hassana113/ANALYSIS-OF-THE-HEALTHY-LIFESTYLE-CITIES-REPORT-2021/README.md

 7. What are the cities with the most and least Happiness levels?

 #### The tool used to clean, explore and visualize the dataset is Microsoft Excel
-The Rank in the datasets will be ignored and more attention will be placed on the variables or columns to find the relationships in the dataset.
+The Rank in the datasets will be ignored and more attention will be placed on the variables to find the relationships in the dataset.

 ----
 # Data Sourcing